-POLICY ED 1.2.1: Provide business incentive programs for private, tourist-related development projects which offer good employment opportunities with self-sufficiency wages, training, and programs that result in career ladders for employees.
+POLICY ED 1.2.1: Provide business incentive programsfor private, tourist-related development which offer good employment opportunities withself-sufficiency wages, training, and programs that result in career ladders for employees.

-POLICY ED 1.2.2: Support destination attractions and landmark development in Fort Lauderdale that enhance tourism trade in the City, including but not limited to, natural resource destinations such as the beach, commercial recreational attractions, sporting events, convention and meeting facilities, and the cruise ship industry.
+POLICY ED 1.2.2: Support destination attractions and landmark development in Fort Lauderdale that enhance tourism trade in the City, including but not limited to, natural resource destinations such as the beach, commercial attractions, sporting convention and meeting facilities, and the cruise ship industry.